-- 10.1 When the Chair is satisfied that there has been sufficient debate and there is a proposer and seconder for the item being debated, the Chair will progress to making a decision. - 10.2 Unless a Recorded Vote is called, the method of voting will be at the Chair's discretion and will be by one of the following methods: - (a) a vote by electronic means; - (b) Members stating 'for', 'against', or 'abstain' to indicate their vote when their name is called; or - (c) by the general affirmation of the meeting. - 10.2 Details of how individual Members voted will not be kept or minuted unless a Recorded Vote is called.
+- 10.1 When the Chair is satisfied that there has been sufficient debate and there is a proposer and seconder for the item being debated, the Chair will progress to making a decision. - 10.2 Unless a Recorded Vote is called, the method of voting will be at the Chair's discretion and will be by one of the following methods: - a vote by electronic means; (a) - Members stating 'for', 'against', or 'abstain' to indicate their vote when their name is (b) called; or - by the general affirmation of the meeting. (c) - 10.2 Details of how individual Members voted will not be kept or minuted unless a Recorded Vote is called.